21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 6. Mariah Billado

 Several contestants in the 1997's Miss Teen USA pageant told BuzzFeed News about Trump's alleged misconduct backstage.
-Mariah Billado, formerly Miss Vermont Teen USA, spoke on the record last October and accused Trump of walking in on the young contestants when they weren't yet dressed.
+Mariah Billado, formerly Miss Vermont Teen USA, spoke on the record in October 2016 and accused Trump of walking in on the young contestants when they weren't yet dressed.

 "I remember putting on my dress really quick because I was like, 'Oh my god, there's a man in here,'" Billado told BuzzFeed News; she claimed she remembered Trump saying, "Don't worry, ladies, I've seen it all before."